Questfall/docs/mining/Quests.md

 ### Hidden

-Undesirable quests can be hidden from the feed.
+Undesirable quests can be hidden from the global feed by the user.
+Feed can be sorted to display all the hidden quests.

 ### Completed